YerongAI/Office-Tool/doc/Tips/en-us/Deploy.md

 The mode allowed you to install, modify and uninstall Office.

-If you are installing Office on a new machine, we recommand you to checked
+If you are installing Office on a new machine, we recommand you to checked "Install after download".

 If you have a bad Internet connection, this will take a lot of time.

-### Install after download

-*Download all files.*

-We recommend you to use it when install Office on a new machine.

-### Use an existing installation source

-To use it, you need to choose any of the CAB files.
-If not, we will fallback to *Install while downloading*.

-If you are using an ISO file, you need to mount it first and then select the CAB file.

 ### Create ISO file